6 Types of Demand Forecasting + Projection Benefits, Methods, and More

 1. Passive Demand Forecasting

-Passive demand forecasting doesn’t require statistical methods or an analysis of economic trends; it simply involves using past sales data to predict future sales data.
+Passive demand forecasting doesn’t require statistical methods or analysis of economic trends; it simply involves using past sales data to predict future sales data.
 So, while this makes passive data forecasting fairly easy, it’s really only useful for businesses that have a lot of historical data to pull from.

 Because the passive model assumes this year’s sales data will be similar to last year’s sales data, it should only be used by companies that aim for steady sales rather than rapid sales growth.